-Best Trail Camera – Reviews & Guide on Choosing a Game Camera
+Best Trail Camera – Reviews & Guide for 2017

-Are you looking for reviews of the best trail camera?
+Are you looking for the best trail camera?
 The good news is there are a lot of products to choose from, but they’re not built equally, Some of these trail or game cameras are barely adequate for taking wildlife images, while others are good enough for professional photographers to use.
-We picked the seven top-performing game cameras and put them through the paces below, while highlighting their features, benefits and pros & cons.
+What we did was round up the seven best cameras and we put them through the paces and highlight their features, benefits and the pros and cons.

 The image quality is top of the line and photos taken during the day produces more color but those shot at night are pretty good as well.
 The battery life is long, but do bear in mind it uses a dozen AA batteries; either the Nimh Rechargeable or lithium type will do, but alkaline doesn’t work.

 Another thing about the 950 is that it is a rollover type, meaning it is going to roll over and replace photos if the SD card gets filled up.
 However it’s going to take a while before that happens as an 8 gig card can store up to 28,000 photos.
 As far as detection circuits go it’s one of the best in the business with a trigger time of 0.19 seconds.
 The detection range is 70 ft. solid numbers all around.